 Berkeley County was awarded HOME funds for the first time in PY 2022.
 HOME funds help with the development and preservation of affordable housing.
 The County fund activities such as housing rehab and new construction of homeowner housing.
-The County is still developing its HOME program but expects to begin activities in the 2023 program year.
+The County has worked on the development of its HOME program in the 2022 & 2023 program years and expects to begin development in the 2024 program year.

 The County will support CHDOs and nonprofits, that provide affordable housing through rental opportunities, homeownership assistance, and existing home rehabilitation in the County.
-The County will provide funding for new home and apartment construction, and rehabilitation of owner-occupied and rental properties to assist low-income families in finding and/or maintaining affordable homes.
+The County will provide funding for new home and apartment construction or rehabilitation to assist low-income families in finding and/or maintaining affordable homes.